 In recent years, mortgage lenders generally seem to have adopted a far more relaxed attitude towards those upper age limits.

-As the tenancy deposits protection company My Deposits puts it, age is no longer a limit for buy to let borrowing.
+As the tenancy deposits protection company My Deposits put it, age is no longer a limit for buy-to-let borrowing.

 Why are age limits used anyway?